 - Savings of the deceased

 - The degree of negligence that caused the wrongful death

 Contact a Spokane Wrongful Death Lawyer Immediately

 Contact the Spokane wrongful death lawyers at Parke Gordon Law Firm to find out if you are entitled under the statute to bring a claim and if so, what types of damages you are entitled to recover.
 We are aggressive, experienced, and trusted and will fight to ensure you get a fair settlement.
 Call the law office of Parke Gordon Law Firm in Spokane for a free consultation.
 Our attorneys can usually tell you over the phone if you have a good case.
+Or if you prefer, we can also meet in person.
 This is your opportunity to discuss your potential wrongful death case with an experienced and knowledgeable attorney.
 Call our Spokane law office now at (509) 482-7274 to get started on your case.

 You Pay Nothing Until We Win Your Case